AnthonyLloyd/BenchmarksGame/README.md

 Can't get anywhere near Java here.
 Regex isn't compiled in .Net Core.

-Now
+Before:
-C#      32.02
+C#      32.02s
-Java    12.31
+Java    12.31s

 Submitted some ordering optimisations but can only go to 30 something.

-Lets see...
+Now:
+C#      31.64s
+Java    12.31s

+DONE.
+CANT BEAT JAVA ON REGEX.
+As soon as the C# results get updated.